|Nutritional Guidelines (per serving)|

 - 8 ounces de-salted salt fish (broken into small pieces or shredded)

 Add oil to a medium skillet and heat over medium heat.

 Add onions and sauté until translucent.

-Add shredded salt fish, tossing to mix, and reduce heat to low and let cook for five to seven minutes, tossing every two to three minutes.
+Add shredded salt fish, tossing to mix, and reduce heat to low and let cook for 5 to 7 minutes, tossing every 2 to 3 minutes.